 In 2001, the Rehabilitation Institute of Chicago (RIC) — now the Shirley Ryan AbilityLab — set out to build a consumer resource center with both an online presence and a physical location.
 Embracing the themes of Learning, Innovation, Family and Empowerment (LIFE), the new LIFE Center was installed on the first floor of RIC’s flagship hospital at 345 East Superior Street in Chicago, Illinois.

 The LIFE Center provides virtual access to its resources through its website, and everything in the collection relates in some way to people living with a wide range of cognitive and physical impairments, chronic conditions or diseases affecting function.
 Holdings also include information for family members, clinicians and educators.

 In March 2017, the LIFE Center moved to its new home in the Shirley Ryan AbilityLab at 355 East Erie Street.
 Located in the 10th floor Sky Lobby, conveniently adjacent to check-in, the LIFE Center was renamed in honor of Henry B. Betts, MD.

 An early and passionate champion of those we serve, the LIFE Center was Dr. Betts’ brainchild.
 He knew the importance of information, resources and education for our patients and families.
 Today, this vital part of the Shirley Ryan AbilityLab and the future of our work honors and expands Dr. Betts’ beautiful life and legacy.

-Visitors to the Henry B. Betts LIFE Center are encouraged to browse and use a comprehensive collection of services and resources.
+Visitors to the Henry B. Betts, MD, LIFE Center are encouraged to browse and use a comprehensive collection of services and resources.